5 Dental Procedures to Repair Your Cracked or Broken Tooth

 Benefits of Dental Bonding

-• Non-invasive or minimally invasive: The procedure takes 30 to 60 minutes for a single tooth and does not require anesthesia.
+• Non-invasive or minimally invasive.
+The procedure takes 30 to 60 minutes for a single tooth and does not require anesthesia.

 • Suitable for small cracks or chips in your teeth.
-It is done for the front teeth.
+It is usually done for the front teeth.

 • Unsuitable for teeth with extensive damage.